ShaddGallegos/RHTI/Intergrations/Satellite-Ansible_Tower/README.md

 ## Setup Ansible Tower
 -----
-For convieniance sake I have provided a script that will automaticly install a single node Proof of Concept type system
+For convenience sake I have provided a script that will automatically install a single node Proof of Concept type system

 [Requirements](https://docs.ansible.com/ansible-tower/latest/html/installandreference/requirements_refguide.html) for Ansible Tower